danielpap99/dp-playwright-project-java/README.md

 This project serves as a personal practice suite to enhance my automation skills, including:

 - Writing clean, maintainable tests using POM
+- Using Base classes
 - Utilising assertThat for easy-to-read, concise assertions
 - Exploring API testing in general and using APIs to speed up tests
 - Practicing a variety of Playwright commands for interacting with web elements

 ## Notes

+- This project uses 3 different websites, each with different functionalities and interactions
+- They are each organised into pages, components, tests, Base & TestBase class

 This project is a work in progress, focused on learning and exploring different techniques Feel free to reach out if you have any comments or suggestions, constructive criticism always welcome